Omnidirectional camera: Panoramic art

 Traditional approaches to panoramic photography mainly consists of stitching shots taken separately into a single, continuous image.
 The stitching of images, however, is computationally intensive (for example using the RANSAC iterative algorithm, commonly used to solve the correspondence problem), and depending upon the quality and consistency of the shots used, the resulting image might contain a number of deficiencies which impair the quality of the resulting image.
 In contrast, an omnidirectional camera can be used to create panoramic art in real time, without the need for post processing, and will typically give much better quality products.

 In 2015 Facebook began rolling out omnidirectional videos where the user can view the video at any arbitrary camera angle around a 360-degree radius and limited tilt up-and-down angles.

 Robotics and computer vision

 A robot in the RoboCup Midsize league (2005), equipped with an omnidirectional camera.

 In robotics, omnidirectional cameras are frequently used for visual odometry and to solve simultaneous localization and mapping (SLAM) problems visually.
 Due to its ability to capture a 360-degree view, better results can be obtained for optical flow and feature selection and matching.

 Real Estate

-360 cameras have become extremely popular within the real estate industry.
-With more and more homes being purchased sight-unseen, 360 camera technology has offered a way for prospective home buyers to tour the home without having to be there in person.
-There are even 360 cameras on the market that have been created with real estate as the main subject in mind.
+Within the real estate industry, 360 camera technology has offered a way for prospective home buyers to tour the home without having to be there in person.
+An evolution inspired by an increasing amount of homes being purchased sight-unseen.
+Some commercially available 360 cameras are sold with real estate as the main subject in mind.